MrR0807/Java_Notes/Effective_Java_3rd.md

 ```
 FileStore fs = Files.getFileStore(path);
 ```
-* **new Type** Like newInstance , but used if the factory method is in a different class.
+* **new Type** Like newInstance, but used if the factory method is in a different class.
 Type is the type of object returned by the factory method, for example:
 ```
 BufferedReader br = Files.newBufferedReader(path);
 ```